redhat-appstudio/infra-deployments/README.md

 SPI components fails to start right after the bootstrap.
 It requires manual configuration in order to work properly:
 1) Edit `./components/spi/config.yaml` [see SPI Configuraton Documentation](https://github.com/redhat-appstudio/service-provider-integration-operator#configuration)
 2) Create a `oauth-config` Secret (`kubectl create secret generic oauth-config --from-file=components/spi/config.yaml -n spi-system`)
+3) In CRC setup add a random string for value of `sharedSecret`
-3) In few moments, SPI pods should start
+4) In few moments, SPI pods should start

 ### Install Toolchain (Sandbox) Operators
 There are two scripts which you can use: